 Why do we need bone grafting?

-Loss of the bone and teeth in the jaw can change your facial structure.
+Numerous dental procedures require actual bone dimensions to provide optimal results.
+Bone in the jaw and face makes the outer face appearance.
 The face can look aged if the underlying bones are not supportive.
-Some dental procedures require thick dimensional bone to provide optimal results.
 If you do not have enough bone, your jaw cannot support a dental implant.
-The bone required to support a successful implant is 1.5-2mm each side.
+The bone required to support a successful implant is 1.5-2mm.

 Reasons for bone grafting